 The Tuscobia Winter Ultra is a human powered run, bike or ski event held on the Tuscobia State Trail in Northern Wisconsin… in the middle of winter (read – on snow/ice/slush covered trails).
 Participants can compete in the 160-mile or 80-mile event.
 The 160-mile event requires qualification – see below.

 For the 2022 event, assume that all distances are self-supported and that only water will be provided at the checkpoints.
 It is your responsibility to be self-sufficient with respect to all of your gear, food and other hydration needs.
-Patronizing local businesses is encouraged (be respectful of the space, don’t drag wet gear inside, don’t spread your stuff everywhere) and in that respect racers may use product/services of local businesses as long as no race rules are broken.
+Patronizing local businesses is encouraged (be respectful of the space, don’t drag wet gear inside, don’t spread your stuff everywhere) and in that respect participants may use product/services of local businesses as long as no event rules are broken.
 But no other outside help, crews, or pacers is allowed.
 NONE.
-Racers may help racers.
-Even at checkpoints you may only receive aid from volunteers or other racers, and not from friends or family.
+Participants may help other participants.
+Even at checkpoints you may only receive aid from volunteers or other participants, and not from friends or family.

-Note that any racer may use snowshoes at any time during the race.
+Note that any participants may use snowshoes at any time during the event.
 If you cover the entire distance in snowshoes you will be recorded as a run finisher and therefore eligible for all prizes in this category, including ITI entry.

 The 160 mile event is an out and back.
 The 80 mile event is a point to point.
 Bus transportation is available for the 80 mile participants, and a trailer for their gear, the morning of the event, from Rice Lake to the start at Butternut Lake Lodge (on Butternut Lake).
 Space is limited.